 Paul says it’s only those who are in Christ who can experience every spiritual blessing which includes His grace, Ephesians 1:3.
 Paul says it’s only those who are in Christ who can experience the peace of God which surpasses all understanding, Philippians 4:6-7.

 He reminds us that our knowledge of Jesus Christ is far more than just intellectual knowledge, 2 Peter 1:8.
 Later he is going to warn us what will happen to Christians who fall away after receiving knowledge of Jesus Christ, 2 Peter 2:20.
-And finally to end his letter he is going to encourage us to grow in that knowledge, 2 Peter 3:18.
+And finally, at end his letter he is going to encourage us to grow in that knowledge, 2 Peter 3:18.

-After reminding the saints that their faith is a precious blessing from God, grace and peace are a precious blessing from God, Peter says that all things that pertain to life and godliness are a precious blessing from God.
+After reminding the saints that their faith is a precious blessing from God, grace and peace are a precious blessing from God, Peter says that all things that pertain to life and godliness are a precious blessing from God, 2 Peter 1:3.

 When he talks about ‘life’, he is referring to our spiritual life and our spiritual well-being and when he talks about ‘godliness’ he is referring to the conduct of our behaviour which comes from our devotion to God.